AlanJYLi/Data-Visualization-Practice/README.md

 # Data_Visulization_Practice
-Practice with D3 to do data visulization
+Practice with D3 to do data visulization;\n
 Some practice are based on coursework(GT CSE 6242)